 Frequent testing for HIV acquisition during the study period will allow prompt cessation of study drug in an HIV-infected participant, minimizing the risk that resistant virus will emerge.
 Therefore, HIV testing will be performed at Screening, Enrollment, and Weeks 4, 6, 10, 14, 18, 22, 26, 30 and 34, and also (1) at any visit during which signs or symptoms of a viral syndrome are present, (2) at any visit where a participant expresses concerns about recent acquisition of HIV infection, or (3) at the discretion of the site investigator.
 If a recent infection is suspected, a GenAptima HIV RNA test for acute HIV infection will be performed.
 At the Screening and Enrollment visits, individuals will be deferred and referred for evaluation and care if they have any signs or symptoms consistent with acute (pre-seroconversion) HIV infection, or if they express a concern about recent HIV infection.
-Signs and symptoms consistent with acute HIV infection include fever (temperature > 38° C), pharyngitis, or a new rash.
+Signs and symptoms consistent with acute HIV infection include fever (temperature $> 38^{\circ}$ C), pharyngitis, or a new rash.
 Evaluation of possible acute HIV infection prior to enrollment will be performed outside of the study, according to local testing guidelines.
 If an individual is confirmed to be HIV-uninfected after evaluation, they may resume the Screening and Enrollment process.

-Any enrolled participants who acquire HIV infection during the study will permanently discontinue study product and will be followed after Enrollment at Weeks 4, 6, 10, 14, 18, 22, 26, 30 and then every 12 weeks after Week 30 until the last study participant completes follow-up at the study site.
+Any enrolled participants who acquire HIV infection during the study will permanently discontinue study product and will be followed after Enrollment at Weeks 4, 6, 10, 14, 18, 22, 26, 30 and then every 12 weeks after Week 30 as appropriate until the last study participant completes follow-up at the study site.
+Participants whose first reactive HIV rapid test is at Week 34 who are later confirmed to be HIV infected will also be followed every 12 weeks after their Week 30 visit until the last study participant completes follow-up at the study site.
 Appendix 1B notes the additional laboratory tests to be completed at time of diagnosis and follow-up visits.
 All protocol procedures will be completed with the following exceptions: